First Year Project

 The purpose of the clinical advising committee is to assist students in (a) setting appropriate goals, (b) anticipating and successfully completing program requirements, (c) integrating research and clinical training experiences, (d) considering career options and other professional issues, and (e) evaluating their progress toward their professional goals.
 It is expected that the committees will address all of these issues during the advising sessions.

-All graduate students are expected to select a three-member advising committee that would include their major professor, a member of the Clinic staff (Linnea Burk or Chris Gioia), and a third member of their choosing.
+All clinical students are expected to select a 5-6 person advising committee that would include their major professor, a member of the Clinic staff (Linnea Burk or Chris Gioia), and a other members of their choosing.
 All committees must have at least one faculty member who is a core clinical faculty.
 (Core clinical faculty are clinical area group faculty members whose tenure home is the Department of Psychology).
 Additional committee members may be added as appropriate and useful.
 Prior to the meeting, students are expected to prepare a 1-2 page document that summarizes their accomplishments for the past year and their goals for the coming year.
 In addition, students should provide committee members with an updated CV prior to each meeting.

 Clinical Training Practicum